cosmos72/hyperluminal-mem/README.md

 it is also possible to explicitly specify the type to use by executing a form like

-    (pushnew :hyperluminal-db/word-type/<SOME-CFFI-SYS-TYPE> *features*)
+    (pushnew :hyperluminal-mem/word-type/<SOME-CFFI-SYS-TYPE> *features*)

 as for example:

-    (pushnew :hyperluminal-db/word-type/unsigned-long-long *features*)
+    (pushnew :hyperluminal-mem/word-type/unsigned-long-long *features*)

-Hyperluminal-DB will honour such override, intern the type name to convert it to a keyword, use it as the definition of `mem-word`, and derive `+msizeof-word+` from it.
+Hyperluminal-MEM will honour such override, intern the type name to convert it to a keyword, use it as the definition of `mem-word`, and derive `+msizeof-word+` from it.

 Status
 ------
-As of February 2014, Hyperluminal-DB is being written by Massimiliano Ghilardi and it is considered by the author to be in BETA status.
+As of January 2015, Hyperluminal-MEM is being written by Massimiliano Ghilardi and it is considered by the author to be fairly stable, tested and documented.

-The serialization/deserialization library is usable, tested and documented, but it may still contain some rough edges and minor bugs.
+It may still contain some rough edges and minor bugs.

-On the other hand, the memory-mapped database (built on top of the serialization library) is in the early-implementation stage, not yet ready for general use.

 Contacts, help, discussion
 --------------------------
-As long as the traffic is low enough, [GitHub Issues](https://github.com/cosmos72/hyperluminal-db/issues) can be used to report test suite failures, bugs, suggestions, general discussion etc.
+As long as the traffic is low enough, [GitHub Issues](https://github.com/cosmos72/hyperluminal-mem/issues) can be used to report test suite failures, bugs, suggestions, general discussion etc.

 If the traffic becomes high, more appropriate discussion channels will be set-up.